-There are many things that need to be managed and controlled for a manufacturing process to output reliable, high-performing products.
-Many of these things are highly controlled and have a long history of being studied, measured and contemplated.
+Many things must be managed and controlled for a manufacturing process to output reliable, high-performing products.
+Many of these things are highly controlled and have a long history of being studied, measured, and contemplated.
 There are others, however, that are completely missed due to not realizing their importance and not having the tools available to measure them.

 It’s true what they say: you can’t manage what you don’t measure.

-Measuring the attractive force between these molecules offers more than just one more data point in a long list of data points, it’s a prescient peek into the future of your products.
-The predictive analytics from these measurements of molecular behavior are an insurance policy against warranty claims, returns, recalls and unhappy customers.
+Measuring the attractive force between these molecules offers more than just one more data point in a long list of data points; it’s a prescient peek into the future of your products.
+The predictive analytics from these measurements of molecular behavior is an insurance policy against warranty claims, returns, recalls, and unhappy customers.

 Why is Surface Tension Important?

 Surface tension is important because our world is bound together by the forces that attract molecules to each other.
-These forces govern the way that substances interact with other substances, and the most basic interaction between substances is through their surfaces.
+These forces govern how substances interact with other substances, and the most basic interaction between substances is through their surfaces.
 Surface tension impacts how they behave in this interaction.
-The attractive force between the molecules at these surfaces can be understood and controlled by measuring surface tension, or surface energy.
-Because, if we are going to understand and control manufacturing processes we need to control how surfaces interact with each other.
+The attractive force between the molecules on these surfaces can be understood and controlled by measuring the surface tension or surface energy.
+Because if we are going to understand and control manufacturing processes, we need to control how surfaces interact with each other.

 To learn more about how to use surface energy measurements to create more reliable products, download our free eBook: Predictable Adhesion in Manufacturing Through Process Veriﬁcation

-Surface tension is a measurable value that tells us how strong the attraction between molecules in the surface of a liquid is.
-The chemical characteristics that determine how high the surface tension of a substance is have implications on other characteristics of that substance.
+Surface tension is a measurable value that tells us how strong the attraction between molecules on the surface of a liquid is.
+The chemical characteristics that determine how high the surface tension of a substance has implications on other characteristics of that substance.
 For instance, high surface tension substances tend to have high boiling points: they have to be heated up a lot in order to overcome the intermolecular attractions to break them apart and form vapor or steam.

 Surface Tension and Temperature

-There are many factors that affect the surface tension of a substance.
+Many factors affect the surface tension of a substance.
 In fact, anything that affects the attraction between molecules affects surface tension.

 Factors Affecting Surface Tension